Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server--logical-services.md

 # Genus Server - Logical Services

-Genus App Services is composed of a number of logical services at that are either data set independent or [data set](../../defining-an-app-model/general-settings/data-sets.md) dependent.
+Genus Services is composed of a number of logical services at that are either data set independent or [data set](../../defining-an-app-model/general-settings/data-sets.md) dependent.
 These services may be configured for each physical server by defining [nodes and node groups](../../defining-an-app-model/services/nodes-and-node-groups.md).

 **Data Set Independent Services**